tonyhammond/ex_mples/README.md

 * "[Robust compute for RDF queries](https://medium.com/@tonyhammond/robust-compute-for-rdf-queries-eb2ad665ef12)" [(test_super](./test_super/))
 * "[Jupyter Notebooks with Elixir and RDF](https://medium.com/@tonyhammond/jupyter-notebooks-with-elixir-and-rdf-598689c2dad3)" [(test_ipynb](./test_ipynb/))

+## Build

-To include any of these projects into your own project you can add a dependency such as the following, e.g. for `test_query`:
+To include any of these projects into your own project you can add a `git:` dependency such as the following, e.g. for `test_query`:

 ```
   defp deps do